bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-03-08-newsletter.md

   support for peer storage of backup data (see [Newsletter
   #238][news238 peer storage]) and updates experimental support for [dual
   funding][topic dual funding] and [offers][topic offers].
-Also included are several other improvements and bug fixes.
+Also included are several other improvements and bug fixes. {% include functions/podcast-callout.md url="pod241 cln" %}

 - [LDK v0.0.114][] is a release for a new version of this library for building LN-enabled wallets and applications.
-It fixes several security-related bugs and includes the ability to parse [offers][topic offers].
+It fixes several security-related bugs and includes the ability to parse [offers][topic offers]. {% include functions/podcast-callout.md url="pod241 ldk" %}

 - [BTCPay 1.8.2][] is the latest release for this popular self-hosted payment processing software for Bitcoin.
-The release notes for version 1.8.0 say, "this version brings custom checkout forms, store branding options, a redesigned Point of Sale keypad view, new notification icons and address labeling."
+The release notes for version 1.8.0 say, "this version brings custom checkout forms, store branding options, a redesigned Point of Sale keypad view, new notification icons and address labeling." {% include functions/podcast-callout.md url="pod241 btcpay" %}

-- [LND v0.16.0-beta.rc2][] is a release candidate for a new major version of this popular LN implementation.
+- [LND v0.16.0-beta.rc2][] is a release candidate for a new major version of this popular LN implementation. {% include functions/podcast-callout.md url="pod241 lnd" %}

 ## Notable code and documentation changes